 - Students learn to relate art to its appropriate cultural, historical and time context.

 Each year the students mount an art exhibition at the Oliver Wolcott Library in Litchfield.
-The children’s work is showcased in a Gallery at the library, and the art on exhibit revolves around a central theme.
-This past year the central theme was “Recycle by Making Art”, and each piece was made completely from recycled materials.
+The children’s work is showcased in a Gallery at the library our first week back from Winter Break.
+The art on exhibit revolves around a central theme which they learned and practiced during the previous semester.

 Support the classroom: